ummjevel/Generative-AI-for-beginners-dotnet/04-Practical.NETGenAISamples/readme.md

 For our first two demos, we'll explore the eShopLite project, a simple e-commerce application for outdoor gear and camping enthusiasts that is augmented with Generative AI capabilities, such as search features optimization, Customer Support, and Realtime Audio Analysis.

+These demos use [Azure OpenAi](https://azure.microsoft.com/en-us/products/ai-services/openai-service) and [Azure Ai Foundry Models](https://ai.azure.com/) to do their inferences for the applications.
+Please, check more details on their repositories.

 The first demo, we show how to use the Semantic Kernel to enhance the search capabilities, which can understand the context of the user's queries and provide accurate results.

 ### eShopLite with Semantic Search

 In eShopLite with Semantic Search, we use the Semantic Kernel to enhance the search capabilities of the e-commerce application.
 Semantic Kernel auxiliate us to create a more robust search engine that can understand the context of the user's queries and provide more accurate results.

 For example, if a user searches for "do you have something for cooking", the search engine can understand that the user is looking for kitchenware and show the most relevant products, in context of our sample, it returns Camping Cookware.

 ![Image demonstrating the search capabilities in eShopLite](./images/search-eshoplite.png)